JesSonne/Hummingbird-cradles-and-museums/README.md

-# hum-ex-coex-col
+# Hummingbird-cradles-and-museums
- Supplementary data and R code for the paper: "Extinction, coextinction, and colonization affecting plant-hummingbird networks under climate change"
+ Supplementary data and R code for the paper: "Biodiversity cradles and museums segregating within hotspots of endemism"